JeffreyT72/WifiProfile-to-discord/README.md

 7. Upload payload.dd to Pico-Ducky

 ## Possible Issues
-* No output if target pc missing or disabled wifi adapter.
+* Fixed - No output if target pc missing or disabled wifi adapter.

 ## Disclaimer
 * Payloads from this repository are provided for educational purposes only.